arontaupe/aron.petau.net/_posts/2023-12-07-commoning-cars.md

  Are public USBC Sockets something that would actually be used?
  Could there be a way for people to leave their stuff charging?
-  What if I actually move the car?
+  What if I actually move the car and someone has their equipment still attached?
+    Would people even leave their stuff unattended?

  Can cars provide positive effects to public spaces?
   —> how to pose this research question without redeeming the presence of cars in our public spaces?

  Difference Electric - Fuel cars

- Lots of research on using Electric cars as state storage
+ there is lots of research on using Electric cars as transitional energy storage.
+Even before "flatten the curve" became a common slogan, electrical engineers worried about the small energy spikes in the grid.
+The existence of these forces us to keep large power plants running at all times, even if the energy is not needed.
+The idea is to use the batteries of electric cars to store this energy and use it when needed.

  <div id="adobe-dc-view" style="width: 800px;"></div>
 <script src="https://acrobatservices.adobe.com/view-sdk/viewer.js"></script>